decatur/ansatz17/README.md

 The test cases run successfully with GNU Octave 3.8.2 and MATLAB 2013b.
 Older versions may break the code.

-The parser emmits an Abstract Syntax Tree (AST).
-It's not realy a tree, but a Directed Acyclic Graph.
+The parser emits an Abstract Syntax Tree (AST).
+It's not really a tree, but a Directed Acyclic Graph.
 On this AST you can, for example,
 * evaluate (as an example see test/evalExpr.m)
 * validate